 According to at least one study6, eating a good amount of vegetables (like a salad) prior to a meal can increase satiety and lead to reduced food intake.
 Green plants like spinach7 are rich in thylakoids that reduce hunger, increase satiety, and reduce cravings.
 This is a great excuse to start your meal with Chrissy Teigen's dreamy fall salad recipe.

 Legumes, which include lentils, beans, green beans, peas (and snap peas), chickpeas, and peanuts, are a great source of protein and loaded with fiber.
 A large systematic review8 (meaning a study that looks at all previous studies on the topic) done in 2014 showed that eating foods like these contributes to satiety.

 6. Add a variety of nuts.

 If you're standing there staring at your snack drawer, try reaching for a handful of nuts.
-Nuts like walnuts and almonds have a high satiety value, likely due to their high content of protein and healthy fats.
-Almonds improve satiety, while pine nuts have also been shown to work as an appetite suppressant.
+Nuts9 like walnuts and almonds have a high satiety value, likely due to their high content of protein and healthy fats.
+Almonds10 improve satiety, while pine nuts11 have also been shown to work as an appetite suppressant.

 7. Feed yourself healthy fats.

 If can be tempting to avoid fats if you're trying to maintain your weight, but adding fats like avocado, coconut products, sunflower oil, palm kernel oil, safflower oil, extra-virgin olive oil, sesame oil, and the omega-3 oils that you can get from fish will help you feel more full and satisfied—while also boosting your metabolism and energy.
 Adding avocado12 to a meal, for instance, was found to significantly improve satiety for a three- to five-hour period.
 A good general rule is to not skimp on fats; just make sure you're eating the healthiest ones possible.